Earth science - looking back into deep time and forward to our future needs.

 - MSc or PhD

-Prospective research students should define their research interests explicitly in terms of sedimentary basin geology in the context of the research themes of the discipline.
+Prospective research students should define their research interests explicitly in terms of the research themes of the discipline noted below:

 Fees and Funding